-The speed limit is normally max.
-50 km/h.
-This sign shall however always be supplemented with a regular speed sign.
-If there is a prohibitory sign posted together with the sign, the prohibition is applicable throughout the built-up area (up until the corresponding end sign.
+This sign should always be supplemented with a speed limit sign.
+If a prohibitory sign is displayed together with the sign, the prohibition will be applicable throughout the built-up area (up until the corresponding end sign).

-The sign is usually posted before a built-up area, the name of which may be incorporated in the sign.
+The sign is usually displayed before a town, the name of which may be incorporated into the sign.

-It is not appropriate to drive any faster than what the sign indicates.
-But it is permitted.
-The sign is usually posted by a speed bump.
+It is not appropriate to drive any faster than the speed indicated on the sign.
+The sign is usually displayed in conjunction with a speed bump.

 What does “not appropriate” mean?
-Is it not illegal to drive any faster than what the sign indicates?
+Is it not illegal to drive any faster than the speed indicated on the sign?

-– No, in that case, the sign posted would be C31.
-Speed limit.
+– No, in that case, the sign displayed would be Speed limit.
 If Recommended lower speed indicated a prohibition, then what would be the difference between the two signs?
 There would be no difference, which is unreasonable (why would there be two signs with the same significance?)

-If I am driving on a 50 road and see Recommended lower speed 30 km/h.
+If I am driving on a road where the speed limit is 50 km/h and see Recommended lower speed 30 km/h.
 Does this mean I am permitted to drive at 45 km/h?

 – Yes, if you deem it appropriate and safe.
 But you may not drive any faster than 50 km/h.

 You may drive no faster than walking speed, even though there are no pedestrians nearby.

 The street straight ahead is a pedestrian street.
 You may only enter if you have a valid reason.